ddev/ddev.com/README.md

 If you need to dynamically add multiple pages, see files with brackets like `src/blog/[page].astro`, `src/blog/category/[slug].astro`, and `src/blog/author/[slug].astro` for examples.

+## Build and Deployment Flow

+The site needs to be generated using this source code, and the resulting static files (in the `dist/` directory) need to be hosted somewhere.

+On every push to the `main` branch, the following happens in order:

+1. GitHub Actions builds and tests the site using [this workflow](https://github.com/ddev/ddev.com-front-end/blob/main/.github/workflows/build.yml).
+2. If the build doesn’t encounter any errors, it’ll store the generated static files in an artifact and then commit them to the [ddev/ddev.com-build](https://github.com/ddev/ddev.com-build) repository.
+  - Files in this project’s `public/` directory get copied into the built `dist/`, which is how we get [`.platform.app.yaml`](https://github.com/ddev/ddev.com-front-end/blob/main/public/.platform.app.yaml) and [`.platform/routes.yaml`](https://github.com/ddev/ddev.com-front-end/blob/main/public/.platform/routes.yaml) into the root of `ddev/ddev.com-build`.
+3. [Platform.sh will](https://platform.sh) respond to a `ddev/ddev.com-build` webhook and pull the latest files into a deployment.

+### Secrets

+While you’re developing locally, you’ll need to supply a **classic** GitHub personal access token Octokit can use to make REST and GraphQL API requests.
+Copy `.env.example` to `.env`, add this after `GITHUB_TOKEN=`, and don’t check it in!

+GitHub supplies its own private `GITHUB_TOKEN` in the GitHub Actions build environment.

+For build step 2 to succeed, a [`GH_PAT` secret must exist](https://github.com/ddev/ddev.com-front-end/blob/main/.github/workflows/build.yml#L36) that gives GitHub Actions permission to commit files to the private `ddev/ddev.com-build` repository.

+Lastly, Platform.sh must have a GitHub token with `admin:repo_hook`, `read:org`, and `repo` permissions in order to read the `ddev/ddev.com-build` and coordinate deployments.

 ## Resources

 - [Astros documentation](https://docs.astro.build)